 Boyajian had published a paper on the star’s strange light pattern, and Wright was working the alien megastructure possibility in a paper of his own, when a reporter at the Atlantic wrote about their research.
 All of sudden, science writers were reporting that they might have discovered alien megastructures.

-Boyajian is currently raising money on Kickstarter to buy telescope time to continue observing the star and its weird flux.
+Boyajian raised money on Kickstarter to buy telescope time to continue observing the star and its weird flux.
 The explanation is probably not alien megastructures circling it, she says.
 “Nature has a much better imagination than we do.
 You don’t want to give up on physics,” explains Boyajian.
 “It is probably something natural that we just haven’t thought of yet.”

 As they try to track down that natural source, though, they’re doing much of the same work they’d do to track down an intelligent alien source.
 For Wright, the mystery of the star and the source of its fluctuation is a fascinating science puzzle—with the bonus that there’s a SETI angle.
 “It doesn’t take much to be interesting from a SETI perspective,” he says.
 “There aren’t a lot of leads.”